 If you plan on driving a car or riding a scooter in Bali, be sure to carry an International Driver’s Permit (IDP) along with your home country’s driver’s license.
 When renting a scooter or motorbike, always check for official rental licenses to ensure you’re abiding by local regulations.

-For your safety, wearing a helmet is mandatory when riding a scooter or motorcycle, and seat belts must be worn at all times in cars.
+Wear a helmet at all times when riding a scooter or motorcycle, and always fasten your seat belt when traveling by car.
 Be cautious when driving, as traffic in Bali can be a bit chaotic, with roads often crowded and local driving habits differing from those in other countries.

 Source: Unsplash

 Bali is predominantly Hindu, and respecting local customs and religious practices is essential.
 When visiting temples, it’s important to dress modestly.
-Sarongs and sashes are often required and can be rented or borrowed at temple entrances.
-Additionally, women who are menstruating are not permitted to enter temples.
+Temples require visitors to wear sarongs and sashes, which you can rent or borrow at the entrance.
+They also prohibit women who are menstruating from entering.

 Another important religious observance in Bali is Nyepi, the “Day of Silence.”
 This one-day event, usually taking place in March or April, marks a time when the entire island enters a state of lockdown for introspection and quiet.
 Both residents and tourists are required to stay indoors, making it a day for peaceful reflection.
 If you’re visiting during Nyepi, be sure to plan ahead and stock up on essential food supplies.

 Indonesia has introduced regulations that prohibit unmarried Indonesian couples from cohabiting.
-This law is specifically aimed at Indonesian citizens, reflecting the island’s commitment to upholding traditional cultural values.
+The law specifically applies to Indonesian citizens and reflects the island’s commitment to uphold traditional cultural values.
 While this regulation is an important development within the local community, it does not affect foreign tourists visiting Bali.

 Unmarried couples from abroad are still allowed to stay together in Bali laws without needing to present a marriage certificate.
 However, it’s crucial for all visitors to stay informed about local laws and cultural contexts, especially those related to traditional values, to ensure a respectful and harmonious experience on the island.